alexander-eriksson-dev/diary/README.md

 ![Demo screenshot](https://i.imgur.com/5mjTFIw.png)

 My first Github repo, this is for me to practice managing a project, using git, deploying to a server like Heroku and providing instructions for you to run this on your own machine.
-Updating as I learn. 😁
+Updating as I learn.. 😁

 ## DEMO:
 This Github repo is automatically deployed on Heroku when pushed to.
 You can try it out here: